pradeep-c-gopai/Logistics_Tracing_Application/Logistics_Tracing_Application/Readme/readme.md

-PROJECT: LOGISTIC TRACING APPLICATION WITH ETHEREUM AND GANACHE.
+# PROJECT: LOGISTIC TRACING APPLICATION WITH ETHEREUM AND GANACHE.

+## Status:

+* Completed

-Prerequisites to be followed before deployment:
+### Prerequisites to be followed before deployment:

-    -> Set seller account address in '2_migrations.sol' file.
+* Set seller account address in '2_migrations.sol' file.
 Doing soo, gives the Authorized OwnerShip for the seller account.

-    -> Set Logistics account address in '4_migrations.sol' file.
+* Set Logistics account address in '4_migrations.sol' file.
 Doing soo, gives the Authorized OwnerShip for the Logistics account.

-    -> Set Export Clearnce and Import Clearance Port account addresses respectively in '5_migrations.sol' file.
+* Set Export Clearnce and Import Clearance Port account addresses respectively in '5_migrations.sol' file.
 Doing so, gives the Authorized Ownerships for the export_port_clearance account and import_port_clearance account respectively.

-Customisation after deploying contracts on ganache:
+### Customisation after deploying contracts on ganache:

-    -> Setting Contract address of BuyerContractAddress, SellerContractAddress, LogisticsContractAddress, and PortClearanceContractAddress in 'index.html'.
+* Setting Contract address of BuyerContractAddress, SellerContractAddress, LogisticsContractAddress, and PortClearanceContractAddress in 'index.html'.

-Sequence flow:
+### Complete Application Sequence flow:

     -> Seller        - Add Product (by providing some parameters including Product_Name, Description, Price, PickUp_Address) {onlySeller Modifier used}